Prophecy (Soulfly album): World music influences

 In Sepultura, Cavalera had shown an interest in world music as shown on the 1996 Roots album featuring elements of the music of Brazil's indigenous peoples.
 This approach continues on the Prophecy album with Cavalera travelling to Serbia to record with traditional musicians.
 On the track "Moses", an explicit statement of his religious beliefs, he works with Serbian band Eyesburn and includes reggae influences.
 Other tracks on the album employ instruments from the Middle Ages, sheepskin bagpipes and Serbian Gypsies.

 Spirituality influences

 On the band's website, Max Cavalera said that he founded the band "with the idea of combined sounds and spiritual beliefs."
-The Prophecy album contains the clearest statement of his beliefs with "I Believe" containing a spoken part in the middle where Cavalera expresses his faith.

 Critical reception

 According to CMJ from 3/22/04 pg.
 18, "[T]he tracks on Prophecy have worldly textures and a distinct vibe that furthers Soulfly's status as a fluid musical tribe."
 John Serba of AllMusic praised Cavalera for their most well-done album possibly since his career with Sepultura.
 He also praised that there are many organic influences, the album was tagged the "Bob Marley of metal."
 Don Kaye of Blabbermouth says this album is "a strong, if disjointed effort, yet SOULFLY itself sounds more and more like a project searching for new ground, instead of a growing and developing rock act."
 Vik Bansal of musicOMH noted that the album serves as testaments to legendary metal bands from the 1980s.
 According to Cavalera, Prophecy is dedicated "to God, the Most High", and is littered with religious art and professions of faith.
 Adrien Begrand of PopMatters says "Although a bit inconsistent for about half an hour in the album's second half, the magic is indeed back."

 In 2005, Prophecy was ranked number 306 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.